Is whole wheat bread REALLY healthier than white bread?

 But how can you make sure the “whole grain” products you’re buying are the genuine article?
 It isn’t always easy.
 Let me illustrate…

-Three shoppers walk into a grocery store looking for the most healthful bread.
+Three shoppers walk into a grocery store looking for the healthiest bread.

-So which shopper left the store with the truly healthy loaf?
+So which shopper—1,2 or 3—left the store with the truly healthy loaf?

 The answer: None of the above.

 This isn’t a trick question.
-Rather, it illustrates the trickiness of food marketers who intentionally create confusion about what’s healthful in your supermarket.
+Rather, it illustrates the trickiness of food marketers who intentionally create confusion about what’s healthy in your supermarket.

 You see, food manufacturers are well aware you want to make healthier choices when shopping.
 They also know that white bread is falling out of favor with consumers.